seanbouk/quantizeMD/README.md

 * FG1 IN - an image of forest from above.
 The image tiles, but there's no tiling within the image.
   * FG1 out - 64 tiles
   * FG1 3bp - 64 tiles, 16 colours all from the Mega Drive palette
+* FG4 IN - similar to FG1 but with adjusted levels.
+Doesn't affect anything here; just the version I was playing with when I made an edit to these scripts
+  * FG4 out H - horizontal style dithering
+  * FG4 out V - vertical style dithering
+  * FG4 out - bayer dithering
+  * FG4 out 0 - no dithering.
+The triangles aren't from the dithering.
+It's just a pattern than can occur with tile counts
+  * FG4 out CD - clistered dot dithering
 *  BG1 IN - A top down tiling image of forest floor showing paths and buildings.
 There are several tiles shown.
 Those tiles are multiples of 8 in size, so condense efficiently using these scripts
   * Same outputs as previous.
 Notice how the tiles repeat.
 * tin arnold IN - an turnaround image of a 3D figure